Models with one level of hierarchy

 EXERCISE

-Discuss with your neighbours: would you trust this model?
+1. Discuss with your neighbours: Would you trust this model?
 Would you publish it?
-The technical name for this phenomenon is “overdisperson”.
+The technical name for this phenomenon is “overdispersion”.
 Have you checked for this in previous count models you’ve done?

 Mathematical notation